Undergraduate Summer Research Internship Program in Biological

 - Copies of standardized test scores (GRE, SAT, or ACT)

-then they must be sent directly from the email account of
+--via email directly from the email account of the

-recommended that you ask academic faculty, researchers, or
+It is recommended that you ask academic faculty,

-professors to write letters on your behalf if possible.)
+researchers, or professors to write letters on your behalf

 and printed and mailed by the applicant, or forwarded via